 As always, I like to start these articles with a disclaimer: no two people are the same.
 Individuals can be allergic to different items in any combination.
-Additionally, two people with the same allergy can react differently.
+Additionally, two people with the same allergy (or intolerance) can react differently.
 It’s important to keep that mind as the legume family is rather large.
 You can have an allergy to one legume, some legumes, or all legumes.

 It’s possible to be allergic to only soy and nothing else.
 You can be allergic to peanuts, not soy, and three additional legumes.
-Allergies come in all sorts of combinations and your diagnosis + reactions will be specific to you.
+Allergies and intolerances come in all sorts of combinations and your diagnosis + reactions will be specific to you.